AWEA Offshore 2019 Conference: The top 5 insights of the US offshore sector

 With this being one of the hot topics in the AWEA Offshore WINDPOWER 2019 Conference, Endiprev’s team selected the top five insights that you should know about the offshore wind sector in the United States.

 The lack of large scale commercial offshore wind projects will be a reality until 2021.
 However, you may see installation works starting at the end of next year (2020).

 2. EU vs USA asymmetry in the supply chain capacity

 The five-year gap between the Block Island Offshore Wind Farm and the next large scale commercial project (which will most probably be the Vineyard Wind) means that there is a significant asymmetry in the capacity of the supply chain between the United States and European players.
 Despite what may seem, this gap can be a good starting point.
 Industry stakeholders have been gathering expertise in other geographies that may drive to leaner operations in the US projects.

 3. Creation of a good offshore projects’ roadmap

 The United States wind sector is trying to get the whole industry ready for the end of the federal incentives, such as the Production Tax Credits.
 For that, they are creating a good pipeline for the following 10/15 years of the offshore wind capacity build-up.
 These offshore wind projects will start on the East Coast, but eventually, they will be a nationwide cluster.

 4. Floating offshore technology

-Contrary to what happened with the fixed-bottom offshore technology, it looks like the United States will start full speed ahead with floating offshore projects, mainly on the west coast, being expected to become the world leader in the sector.
+Contrary to what happened with the fixed-bottom offshore technology, it seems the US will start full speed ahead with floating offshore projects.
+The west coast seems that will become the world leader in the sector.
 Several projects are being discussed for California that could provide a great potential value for the state.

 5. 100% American workforce